garden-io/garden/docs/reference/workflow-config.md

 # The number of hours to keep the workflow pod running after completion.
 keepAliveHours: 48

+resources:
+  requests:
+    # The minimum amount of CPU the workflow needs in order to be scheduled, in millicpus (i.e. 1000 = 1 CPU).
+    cpu:

+    # The minimum amount of RAM the workflow needs in order to be scheduled, in megabytes (i.e. 1024 = 1 GB).
+    memory:

   limits:
+    # The maximum amount of CPU the workflow pod can use, in millicpus (i.e. 1000 = 1 CPU).
+    cpu:

+    # The maximum amount of RAM the workflow pod can use, in megabytes (i.e. 1024 = 1 GB).
+    memory:

-  # The maximum amount of CPU the workflow pod can use, in millicpus (i.e. 1000 = 1 CPU)
+  # The maximum amount of CPU the workflow pod can use, in millicpus (i.e. 1000 = 1 CPU).
-  cpu: 1000
+  cpu:

-  # The maximum amount of RAM the workflow pod can use, in megabytes (i.e. 1024 = 1 GB)
+  # The maximum amount of RAM the workflow pod can use, in megabytes (i.e. 1024 = 1 GB).
-  memory: 1024
+  memory:

 # The steps the workflow should run.
 At least one step is required.
 Steps are run sequentially.
 If a step fails,
 # subsequent steps are skipped.